Glass in green buildings: Double glazed glass

 Brussels Environmental building is located in Belgium's urban renewal district of Brussels.
 Triple glaze glass is used for heat and sunlight reduction.

-heat loss and gain.
+Architects use high-performance double-glazed glass, which is laminated or coated, to moderate interior temperatures by controlling heat loss and gain.
 The coating filters the heat-producing aspects of solar rays.
 The use of such glass in green buildings is used comprehensively in tropical climates as well as the Middle East.

 Solar control glass

 Solar control glass reduces the energy consumption of a building while providing lighting because of the coatings in the glass that reflect the heat.
 The reflection and absorption of the heat help regulate the energy for greater sustainable buildings.
 Solar control glass with PCM double-glazed windows enhance insulation and increase the energy saving rate by 14.25% on warmer days.
 Furthermore, the saving rate increases to a higher rate of 41.53% with the addition of a refractive index of 3.

 Laminated Glass

 Laminated glass consists of glass bonds that use PVB or EVA interlayers to decrease heat transferred.
 Laminated glass that is correctly tailored can be utilized in diverse climate.
 Laminated glass reduces the heat inserted by natural light therefore reducing the need for artificial light to illuminate a building.
 The heat reduction in addition with usage of natural light reduces energy cost and usage.

 Enforcing laminated glass with PVB interlayers, causes greater durability; even when cracked, its integrity remains.
 However, the durability of laminated glass is greatly affected by moisture; studies have shown that moisture within PVB interlayers affects its durability, stiffness, and adhesion.
 Laminated glass is also prone to weathering and when cracked loses 80% of total energy absorption.